 An India-Pakistan conflict would double the death rate in the. world.
 An unprecedented thing in human history, which demonstrates how road to self-extinction it should not be taken for granted.

-"They are increasing their nuclear arsenal very rapidly," says Brian Toon, head of the research.
-"The two nations have large populations and a long-standing conflict in Kashmir."
+“They are increasing their nuclear arsenal very rapidly,” says Brian Toon, head of the research.
+“The two nations have large populations and a long-standing unresolved conflict in Kashmir.”

 The study in detail

-According to the interaction between the data collected and the following analysis, in the event of war the devastation would come in chronological phases:
+According to the interaction between the collected data and the following analysis, in the event of war the devastation would come in chronological phases:

 Week 1: India and Pakistan could detonate more than 250 devices in their respective cities.